Daily Mail pays Melania Trump $2.9 million to settle lawsuit

 Trump filed a suit against the Mail Online in September, accusing it of making false and defamatory statements.
 The suit, which asked for at least $150 million in damages, was later moved from Maryland to New York.

+The Mail article questioned the nature of the work undertaken by Trump in the 1990s, and republished allegations that she provided services beyond simply modeling.

 Trump also filed suit against the Daily Mail in the United Kingdom.
+The agreement disclosed Wednesday settles all her claims against the publication relating to the retracted article.

 The Daily Mail is a tabloid newspaper in Britain, but it also publishes a digital version with significant readership in the United States.